nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 you who prefer typing, so that bookkeeping can be done faster.
 Now you can make progress on the things that are more important to you.

+Objective:
+PlanIT's objective is to improve productivity for students with features and tools to help students manage their workload.
+These features significantly reduces the trouble of having to keep track of tasks, especially those that are essential yet repetitive.
+Features such as recurring schedule and date allows students to keep track of weekly task and due dates for tutorial homework, projects and much more.
+More importantly, the functionalities of PlanIt's simple overview allows students to see upcoming deadlines or events.

+Let's dive deeper into these features to see how these features can assist students in workload management.

 * Table of Contents
 {:toc}